Cameron Perkins: Philadelphia Phillies

 Perkins was drafted by the Philadelphia Phillies in the sixth round of the 2012 Major League Baseball Draft.
-He signed with the Phillies and made his professional debut with the Gulf Coast Phillies and also played for the Williamsport Crosscutters.
+He signed with the Phillies and made his professional debut with the rookie-level Gulf Coast League Phillies and also played for the Williamsport Crosscutters.
 Perkins played for the Clearwater Threshers in 2013.
 He started 2014 with the Double-A Reading Fightin Phils and was promoted to the Triple-A Lehigh Valley IronPigs in June.

-Perkins started 2017 with the Lehigh Valley IronPigs and was called up to the Phillies on June 20, making his MLB debut later that same day.
+Perkins started 2017 with the Lehigh Valley IronPigs and was called up to the Phillies on June 20, 2017, making his MLB debut later that same day.
+In 42 appearances for Philadelphia during his rookie campaign, Perkins batted .182/.237/.273 with one home run and eight RBI.

 Seattle Mariners

-The Seattle Mariners claimed Perkins off waivers from the Phillies on December 11, 2017.
-He elected free agency on November 2, 2018.
+On December 11, 2017, the Seattle Mariners claimed Perkins off waivers from the Phillies.
+On April 2, 2018, Perkins was removed from the 40–man roster and sent outright to the Triple–A Tacoma Rainiers.
+He spent the majority of the year with Tacoma, also playing in four games for the Low–A Everett AquaSox.
+In 94 games for the Rainiers, Perkins batted .257/.312/.420 with 10 home runs and 48 RBI.
+He elected free agency following the season on November 2.

 Los Angeles Dodgers

-In January 2019, Perkins signed a minor league contract with the Los Angeles Dodgers.
-He became a free agent at the end of the season.
+On January 4, 2019, Perkins signed a minor league contract with the Los Angeles Dodgers.
+In 84 games for the Triple–A Oklahoma City Dodgers, he batted .282/.351/.459 with nine home runs, 35 RBI, and seven stolen bases.
+Perkins elected free agency following the season on November 4.